lucianoayres/tensorflow-js-image-classifier/README.md

 # Image Classifier Proof of Concept using TensorFlow.js

-This is a proof of concept project that demonstrates an image classifier using TensorFlow.js.
-The application allows users to upload a 28x28-pixel image containing a number, and it predicts the probability of that image containing a number using the open source MNIST Dataset.
+This is a proof-of-concept project that showcases an image classifier implemented using TensorFlow.js.
+The application enables users to upload an image that contains handwritten numbers, and it accurately identifies the number while providing the corresponding probability of accuracy.
+The project utilizes the open source MNIST Dataset.

 ## Installation